-Croatia: GE Alstom Power start DeNox facility installation on HEP’s TPP Plomin16.
-December 2016. / SEE Energy News
+Croatia: GE Alstom Power start DeNox facility installation on HEP’s TPP Plomin, SEE Energy News

 The works on the installation of DeNOx equipment for separation of nitrogen oxides from the flue gas at Croatian 210 MW coal-fired thermal power plant Plomin 2 has started.